sergio11/blackvenom/README.md

 - **`--attacker_ip`**: IP to which DNS requests should be redirected. 🚀
 - **`--dns_queue_num`**: Queue number for DNS spoofing (default is `2`). 📊
 - **`--dns_records`**: DNS records in the format `'domain=ip'` to redirect requests. 📜

+## ⚠️ Disclaimer

+**BlackVenom** was developed **exclusively for educational and research purposes** as part of my **learning experience in cybersecurity and ethical hacking**.
+This project serves as a **practical application of the knowledge acquired during a cybersecurity course**, allowing me to experiment in a **controlled lab environment** and include it in my **cybersecurity portfolio**.

+This tool is intended **only for ethical and authorized security testing**.
+Any use **outside of legal and authorized environments**—such as penetration testing labs, cybersecurity research, or approved security assessments—is strictly **prohibited**.

+**Unauthorized use of BlackVenom on external systems is illegal** and may violate laws.

+**I assume no responsibility for misuse of this tool.** Always operate within **legal and ethical boundaries** and **obtain explicit permission before conducting any network security tests**.

 ## Acknowledgements 🙏